-Most universities have their own selection criteria most of them accept either IELTS or TOEFL and GMAT/GRE; depending on the course you apply for.
+Most universities have their own selection criteria most of them accept either IELTS or TOEFL and GMAT/GRE for Masters, depending on the course you apply for.

 International courses in Europe:

-An 3 year undergrad in private Universities┬á in Germany is about Euro 8000 per year.
-They teach you in English, you dont need to know German if you enrol for an international course
+An 3 year undergrad in private Universities in Germany and Netherlands is about Euro 8000-11000 per year.
+They teach you in English, you don’t need to know German if you enroll for an international course

 In the UK (keeping scholarships and other financial aids not in consideration) it is higher as compared to other European Nations.
-For example, tuition fees in the University of Oxford is approximately ┬ú42,640, London Business Schools is 51,360 and University of Cambridge charges approximately 40,500; leaving the cost of living aside.
+For example, tuition fees in the University of Oxford is approximately 42,640 Pounds, London Business Schools is 51,360 Pounds and University of Cambridge charges approximately 40,500; leaving the cost of living aside.
 And tuition is important so you cannot ignore it.

 In the US (keeping scholarships and other financial aids not in consideration) the fees are also at par with UK standards if not higher.
 For example, in Harvard the tuition fee itself is 38889, Caltech is 25156 etc.

 Ranking of top 10 universities in the world.